wbannick/wbannick.github.io/resume.markdown

 - Leveraged spatial data in R using the sf package
 - Managed survey projects with Innovations team and with YouGov Blue
 - Created, ran, and analyzed criminal justice reform/reimagining survey project
-- Served as line manager for a full time direct report and managed contractors and two cycles of interns
+- Served as line manager for a full time direct report and managed contractors and three cycles of interns
 - Coordinated projects with teams in different countries
 - Programmed surveys; cleaned, weighted and delivered survey data
-- Managed 2018 and 2016 Election Data Projects; Scraped election night data
+- Managed 2020, 2018, and 2016 Election Data Projects; Scraped election night data

 ## The Ghana Center For Democratic Development, Research Intern
 _Summer 2016_